andresribeiro/ciara-docs/healthchecks.md

 :::

 - `path`: The HTTP path that Ciara will probe to check the application's health.
 It's a GET request.
-- `interval`: The time, in seconds, between health check attempts.
+- `interval`: The time, in seconds, between healthcheck attempts.
-- `timeout`: The maximum time, in seconds, Ciara will wait for a response from the health check path.
+- `timeout`: The maximum time, in seconds, Ciara will wait for a response from the healthcheck path.
-- `retries`: The number of consecutive failed health checks after which Ciara will consider the application unhealthy and throw a deployment error.
+- `retries`: The number of consecutive failed healthchecks after which Ciara will consider the application unhealthy and throw a deployment error.